 As a couple looking to live in a vehicle full-time, we bought a 2017 Ram Promaster 2500 with a 159-inch wheelbase and a 3.6 Liter V-6 gasoline engine.
 We bought the van used—it was previously owned by a car rental company, which is a great place to shop for lightly used vehicles.
 The van came as an empty shell inside, so our build started from scratch.

-Choosing the vest van for van life was one of the most difficult decisions.
+Choosing the best van for van life was one of the most difficult decisions.
 Should we go with a van or RV?
 Trailer or motorhome?
 New or used?
 Gas or diesel?
-Pre-built conversion van or DIY build?
+Pre-built conversion van or DIY camper van conversion?
 High top or low top?

 We started by listing our specific goals and priorities, which helped narrow down the rig that would work best for us.
 This list will be different for every person but it’s important to know what your prioritizing and your budget.

 Enough head room to stand up

 Crouching is fine for weekend trips, but since we were going to make this our home, we had to be able to stand up.
 Since Chris is taller than six feet, that would require a high-top roof.